John Wesley was convinced of the great importance of prayer by saying:

 So ask Father’s help to not depend on feelings to determine our prayer times.
 It’s best to schedule a prayer time, and stick with the schedule.
 As we saw in Spend Time With The Master, we must make a conscious, determined decision to put aside the distractions, and spend time with Yahuwah, or we will wither spiritually.
 May Father help us to remember this!

 Some may say that prayer must be spontaneous to be of value.
 To a certain extent, this might be true.
-But our efforts to pray at a scheduled time become a very good discipline for us, building in us perseverance.
-Scheduled prayer times might, at first, seem mechanical.
+But this third tip to make an effort to pray at a scheduled time regardless of how we feel, becomes a very good discipline for us, building in us perseverance.
+Scheduled prayer times might, at times, seem mechanical.
 But they can often turn into divine, anointed appointments with our loving Master and Saviour.

 Basically, our prayer times must be based on our faith in Yahuwah, in His Word, and in His Name, Yahushua.
 These are The Facts.
 It is the Facts of our faith, not our feelings or emotions, that must be relied upon for fulfilling the Word of Yahuwah.
 We need to let our feelings follow – not lead!